vipul2802/o365hq.com/content/blog/Introducing Windows 365, your Cloud PC.md

 ### What is Windows 365?

-WWindows 365 is a powerful, personalized, full Windows experience in the cloud on any device.
+Microsoft has worked hard to build the tools to provide you with the power and security of the cloud and is excited to announce [Windows 365](https://www.microsoft.com/en-us/windows-365), **a new service that allows you to access cloud-based PCs from anywhere**.
+Windows 365 is a powerful, personalized, full Windows experience in the cloud on any device.
 It takes the operating system to the Microsoft Cloud, including all your apps, data, and settings and creates a fully new personal computing category, specifically for the hybrid world: the Cloud PC.
 The Windows experience is consistent, it provides you with access to Microsoft 365 apps like Word, Excel, PowerPoint and Excel.
 You can pick up right where you left off, because the state of your Cloud PC remains the same, even when you switch devices.
 Windows 365 helps you easily set up and scale Cloud PCs to fit your needs and securely support your hybrid workforce.

 ![Introducing Windows 365, your Cloud PC](/img/win365-1.png)